Managing a known or suspected contaminated site

 - A site investigation (or Phase I assessment).
 This compiles information about the site, such as past and current activities, spills and material handling practices.
 The investigator develops a list of possible contaminants on the site and areas where they might be located.
 If the site investigation identifies potential areas of contamination, you'll need to conduct a site assessment.

 - A site assessment (or Phase II assessment).
 This involves sampling the soil or water in those areas and analyzing the samples for the possible contaminants identified in the site investigation.
 The goal of a site assessment is to identify the areas, depths and concentrations of contaminants on the site.

 - Submit your site investigation and site assessment reports to firstname.lastname@example.org for review.
 If concentrations of contaminants at a site exceed the applicable soil or water standards in the Contaminated Sites Regulation, the site is considered contaminated.

-Develop a plan of restoration (or remedial action plan) to establish how you will clean up contamination at a site.
-This plan sets the appropriate standards and method for cleanup.
+Develop a plan of restoration (or remedial action plan) to establish how you'll clean up contamination at a site.
+This plan sets the appropriate standards and method for clean up.

 Selecting restoration standards

 Most sites are remediated until they meet the numerical standards listed in the Contaminated Sites Regulation.

 For some sites, it may not be practical to meet the established standards for a typical site.
 In these cases, you can: